apache/cloudstack-www/blog/2013-04-23-apache_cloudstack_weekly_news_22.md

 ---
 <p><a href="/img/imported/ab378739-3c34-48ea-9495-2c49e23e58d6"><img src="/img/imported/ab378739-3c34-48ea-9495-2c49e23e58d6?t=true" alt="square-cloudmonkey.png" align="left" hspace="5" vspace="5"></img></a>This time around, we have two release VOTEs in progress, which means that 4.1.0 is just about out the door.
 The CloudStack Collaboration Conference 2013 <a href="http://markmail.org/message/uqj2nazm6dcpg7h7" class="external-link" rel="nofollow">has been announced for June 23rd through 25th</a>.
 You'll also want to check in on the discussions about the length of the release cycle, Chip Childers and David Nalley appearing on FLOSS Weekly, and much more. </p>

-<p>A lot has happened since the last issue of the CloudStack Weekly News, and not just because the community's been busy &ndash; we missed getting last week's issue out.
+<p>A lot has happened since the last issue of the CloudStack Weekly News, and not just because the community's been busy - we missed getting last week's issue out.
 Sorry about that!
 If you'd like to see consistent weekly delivery, check the end of the newsletter to see how you can help.</p>

 <h3><a name="ApacheCloudStackWeeklyNews-22April2013-MajorDiscussions"></a>Major Discussions</h3>